ystk/debian-python2.7/Doc/library/subprocess.rst

       enable buffering by setting *bufsize* to either -1 or a large enough positive value (such as 4096).

-   The *executable* argument specifies the program to execute.
-It is very seldom
-   needed: Usually, the program to execute is defined by the *args* argument.
-If ``shell=True``, the *executable* argument specifies which shell to use.
-On Unix, the default shell is :file:`/bin/sh`.
-On Windows, the default shell is specified by the :envvar:`COMSPEC` environment variable.
-The only reason you would need to specify ``shell=True`` on Windows is where the command you wish to execute is actually built in to the shell, eg ``dir``, ``copy``.
-   You don't need ``shell=True`` to run a batch file, nor to run a console-based executable.
+   The *executable* argument specifies a replacement program to execute.
+It is very seldom needed.
+When ``shell=False``, *executable* replaces the program to execute specified by *args*.
+However, the original *args* is still passed to the program.
+Most programs treat the program specified by *args* as the command name, which can then be different from the program actually executed.
+On Unix, the *args* name becomes the display name for the executable in utilities such as :program:`ps`.
+If ``shell=True``, on Unix the *executable* argument specifies a replacement shell for the default :file:`/bin/sh`.

    *stdin*, *stdout* and *stderr* specify the executed program's standard input, standard output and standard error file handles, respectively.
 Valid values